onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-8/README.md

     - name: SDC_CONF_SDC_BASE_HTTP_URL
       value: https://sdc3.onefoursix.com

-These three host names must be added as DNS Aliases that all point to the the external IP of the Load Balancer (by a DNS admin for your domain).
+These three host names must be added as DNS Aliases that all point to the the external IP of the Load Balancer (by a DNS admin for the domain).

 Each SDC has its own Service that specifies a unique NodePort and an Ingress with a host rule.
 Here is the Ingress for <code>sdc1</code> with a rule that ensures that requests with the hostname <code>sdc1.onefoursix.com</code> are routed to the <code>sdc1</code> Service: